pcdevil/g/README.md

 - `description`: Optional description for the `README.md`.

 ### take
-Take is a wrapper around [git clone] but by default clones the submodules too.
+This command is _enhanced_ [git clone].
+The `take` after cloning will clone the submodules too.
+As the name suggest, the _CWD_ will be changes as well, similarly as the [oh-my-zsh's take].

-The other feature _take_ provides is to change directory into the newly cloned repository, like [oh-my-zsh's take].
+After cloning and entering the directory, it will run the [git-set-user] command for user option setup.

 #### Alias
 `ta`